gristlabs/grist-help/help/imports.md

 Grist automatically tries to parse numbers, dates, and boolean fields to detect the most suitable type for each column.
-It tries to be lossless: e.g. if it marks a column as numeric, any text values in it (such as "N/A") will remain in the imported table, but shown highlighted because of the type mismatch.
+It tries to be lossless: e.g. if it marks a column as numeric, any text values in it (such as "N/A") will remain in the imported table, but will be highlighted due to the type mismatch.

 You can always rename tables and columns after an import, as well as convert types.